Monica Wehby: Post-primary

 After winning the primary, Wehby largely went to ground for three weeks.
 On June 10, in her first post-primary appearance, she attended a meet-and-greet with supporters in Oregon City, where she answered questions from reporters.
 Asked about the allegations of stalking and harassment, Wehby replied: "I think that the thing to learn from that is that I am a person who will stand up for what I believe in.
 I'm a person who doesn't easily back down.
 I will fight for Oregonians with very strong conviction.
 I'm a very committed, determined person."

 In July, Wehby's campaign revealed that she had raised over $955,000 in the second fundraising quarter.
 By contrast, Merkley had raised $1.8 million.

 On 6 September, a super PAC affiliated with the Koch brothers announced that it was cancelling all the television ad time that it had reserved in October, totalling almost $1 million, having previously spent heavily on Wehby's behalf.
 At the same time, a new Rasmussen Reports poll found Wehby trailing Merkley by 48% to 35%, compared to her trailing 47% to 37% in the firm's last poll of the race in May.

 In early September, Wehby's campaign aired a campaign ad featuring Ben West, who was one of the plaintiffs in the lawsuit that overturned Oregon's ban on same-sex marriage.

 Debates

-In late September, Wehby refused an invitation to participate with Merkley in a televised debate on October 23, which was to be hosted by KGW TV and The Oregonian.
+In late September, Wehby refused an invitation to participate with Merkley in a televised debate on October 23, which was to be hosted by KGW and The Oregonian.
 KGW executive news director Rick Jacobs said "I can't recall a major candidate ever refusing our offer to debate" and political scientist Jim Moore said that her refusal to debate "goes against everything we know challengers ought to do -- have as many debates as possible."

-Wehby met with Merkley in the only debate of the campaign, hosted by KOBI (TV), on October 14.
+Wehby met with Merkley in the only debate of the campaign, hosted by KOBI, on October 14.
 Both candidates painted the other as extreme and they clashed on issues including the minimum wage, which Merkley supported increasing and Wehby opposed increasing.